 Floor Tours run throughout the year and are suitable for all.
 They usually last around an hour and cover all aspects of the Cathedral: from architecture, history with a few interesting stories thrown in along the way.
 Roof Tours are also run throughout the year which are accessed by a narrow staircase.
 Each tour lasts approximately 90 minutes and will give you fantastic views of the inside of one of the Cathedral roofs as well as getting up close to the wonderful stained glass windows.

 Starting on the first Saturday in April and finishing on the last Saturday in October, visitors can climb one of the towers of Lincoln Cathedral on the Tower Tour.
-This tour takes you up the highest tower and once at the top you will get an amazing 360 degree view of the surrounding area.
+This tour takes you 338 steps up the cathedral's highest tower and once at the top you will get an amazing 360 degree view of the surrounding area.
 It is recommended to book onto a tour either in advance or by entering the Cathedral as the tours are limited to the number of visitors and spaces cannot always be guaranteed.

-A memorial statue to him can be found on the East Green of Lincoln Cathedral bearing the words of his poem Crossing the Bar.
+A memorial statue to him can be found on the East Green of Lincoln Cathedral bearing the words of his poem Flower in the Crannied Wall.

 Enjoy an informative guided tour with options of roof, workshop and treasury tours (price on application).
 Group catering is available (pre-booking required).
 Coach drop-off point at Eastgate (no parking at Cathedral).

-Due to services and other events access may be restricted, please visit the Lincoln Cathedral website for accurate opening times.
 All are welcome at the Cathedral's services.
 Details of services and other events can be found by clicking on the events diary on the home page of the Lincoln Cathedral website.
+Due to services and other events access may be restricted, please visit the Lincoln Cathedral website for accurate opening times.

 - Guided tours available